-Middle-income Americans were overwhelmed by the financial crisis and recession that began in 2007.
+Many middle-income Americans were overwhelmed by the impact of 2008 financial crisis and recession.
 Their incomes decreased, their home values fell, and they lost their wealth.
-Even now as unemployment is low and the stock market booms, middle-income Boomers say they haven’t felt the benefits of a recovery.
+Even now as unemployment is low and the stock market booms, many middle-income Boomers say they haven’t felt the benefits of a recovery.

-Despite their uncertainty in a recovery, almost all middle-income Boomers still believe they will retire someday.
+Despite retirement challenges, almost all middle-income Boomers still believe they will retire someday.
 What makes them so optimistic even though they claim they have not benefited from the economic recovery?
-This report examines how Boomers are faring 10 years after the financial crisis, and how it affected their confidence, behaviors and retirement expectations.

-While half (51%) of middle-income Boomers feel the economy has recovered somewhat from the financial crisis, only 2% feel the economy has fully recovered, and nearly half (47%) do not believe the economy has recovered at all.
+While half (51%) of middle-income Boomers feel the economy has recovered somewhat from 2008 financial crisis consequences, only 2% feel the economy has fully recovered, and nearly half (47%) do not believe the economy has recovered at all.

 Two-thirds (65%) of all middle-income Boomers do not feel they have personally benefited from any economic recovery.